 Lopburi, Thailand, is a town that anyone with an interest in photography should visit when in the country.

-Although there’s no doubt the beaches of the south, the hills of the north and the temples nationwide are highly photogenic, Lopburi, a two or three-hour train ride from Bangkok, offers something completely different.
+While the beaches of the south, the hills of the north and the temples nationwide are highly photogenic, Lopburi offers something completely different.

 Monkeys.
 Hundreds and hundreds of monkeys.